wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/localfile.rst

 .. versionadded:: 3.3.0

 Target specifies the name of the socket where the output will be redirected.
-The socket must be defined previously to use it with this option.
+The socket must be defined previously.

 +--------------------+--------------------------------+
 | **Default value**  | agent                          |